kyma-project/website/.github/ISSUE_TEMPLATE/new-user-request.md

 **url:**
 <!--
 Add the URL to your case study published either on your company's website or on our blog.
+This field is optional.
 -->

 **logo:**